 3. Architectural Design

-The architect or designer gets to work with sophisticated floor plan software like Cedreo, and the other teams within the company begin offering feedback on each stage of the design, searching for ways to reduce costs, save time, or prevent setbacks.
+The architect or designer gets to work with sophisticated floor plan software like Cedreo.
+The other teams within the company begin offering feedback on each stage of the design, searching for ways to reduce costs, save time, or prevent setbacks.

 The result of this phase is an approved set of architectural drawings for the home or commercial building.
 Before that can happen, the customer must review the design the company has come up with, offer feedback, and approve the final version.